 ESP32-POE-ISO is OSHW certified Open Source Hardware with UID BG000021

 ESP32-PoE is an IoT WIFI/BLE/Ethernet development board with Power-Over-Ethernet feature.
-The PoE is handled by Si3402-B chip that is IEEE 802.3-compliant, including pre-standard (legacy) PoE support.
+The PoE is handled by TPS2375PW chip (Si3402-B in older revisions) that is IEEE 802.3-compliant, including pre-standard (legacy) PoE support.
 The PoE chip requires at least 37V DC to operate successfully.
 The board takes power from the Ethernet cable and can be expanded with sensors and actuators.
 Perfect solution for Internet-of-Things projects.

 ESP32-POE-ISO has 3000VDC galvanic insulation from Ethernet power.